citynetwork/docs/docs/howto/openstack/cinder/encrypted-volumes.md

+---
+description: >
+  Using Barbican secrets for block storage encryption, you can store data in persistent storage volumes in an encrypted fashion.
+---
 # Encrypted volumes

-When using Barbican for block storage encryption, you ensure that data in persistent storage volumes is stored in an encrypted fashion.
+{{page.meta.description}}

 That encryption is transparent to virtual machines (instances) that you attach the volume to.